jbampton/tooling-docs/apache-trusted-release/data-model.md

    - Release Managers
 5. Public Signing Keys
 8. Vote Policy
-9. CVEs
-10. Release lists:
-    - Candidates
-    - Current
-    - Revoked

 ### Products

-Zero or more products with separate releases from the main one.
-A product may override vote policy settings.
+One or more products with separate releases including the main one.
+A product may override project vote policy.

 1. Key
 2. Project
 3. Product Name
-4. Version
+4. Latest Version
 8. Vote Policy
 9. CVEs
 10. Release lists: